Program OverviewPrinter Friendly

 - The certificate that is earned will provide evidence of reflective practice, employment and continuing education opportunities.

-Upon completion of the Bridging to University Nursing – Flexible program, students will be able to:
+Upon completion of the Bridging to University Nursing – Flexible program, you will be able to:

 - Apply generic skills that will facilitate the practice of nursing, ongoing learning and self development, including effective communication and interpersonal skills

 - Demonstrate scholarly writing.

 - Apply decision-making models that reflect critical thinking and self-reflection.